Afghan Armed Forces: History of the Armed Forces

+U.S. assistance period (2001–2021)

+After the formation of the Karzai administration in late 2001, the Afghan armed forces were gradually reestablished as part of the Afghan National Security Forces by the United States and its allies.
+Over two decades, 2001–2021, the United States spent an estimated $83 billion on the Afghan military through the Afghanistan Security Forces Fund and an additional $36 billion to support the Afghan government.

+Initially, a new land force, the Afghan National Army (ANA), was created, along with an air arm, the Afghan National Army Air Corps, as part of the army.
+The army later included Commandos and Special Forces.
+The ANA Air Corps later split off to become an independent branch, the Afghan Air Force.
+Training was managed initially by the U.S. Office of Military Cooperation, followed by other U.S. organizations and then Combined Security Transition Command-Afghanistan, and was finally run by the Resolute Support Mission.

 Branches

 Army

-The army under the Taliban Islamic Movement was inaugurated on November 8, 2021 as the Army of the Islamic Emirate of Afghanistan, which is also referred to as the Islamic Emirate Army and the Afghan Army.
-To date, the army itself relies heavily on captured hardware from the defeated Afghan National Army.
+The army under the Taliban Islamic Movement was inaugurated on 8 November 2021 as the Army of the Islamic Emirate of Afghanistan, which is also referred to as the Islamic National Army, the Islamic Emirate Army and the Afghan Army.
+The army itself relies heavily on captured hardware from the defeated Afghan National Army.
 Approximately 2,000 vehicles fell into Taliban hands after the Fall of Kabul, including the Humvee, M1117 Guardian, MaxxPro MRAP and Oshkosh ATV.
 In terms of infantry equipment, captured items include the M4 carbine, M16 rifle, night-vision goggles, body armor suits, communication equipment and shoulder-mounted grenade launchers.
 These U.S. made firearms are reportedly replacing Russian made AK-47s and AK-74s carried by most Taliban fighters.

 From 1 September 2021 to 10 January 2022, 15,102 newly trained fighters were inducted into the Islamic Emirate Army as calculated on the official site, the average number of new soldiers inducted is 120 soldiers per week not counting paramilitaries.

-Formation and structure
+Corps reported in 2021

-Currently the conventional land forces of the Islamic Emirate Army are subdivided into eight corps, mostly superseding the previous corps of the former Afghan National Army.
-The conventional land warfare corps of the Islamic Emirate Army were renamed in November 2021 by Mullah Yaqoob, Acting Minister of Defense.
+The conventional land forces of the Islamic Emirate Army were subdivided into eight corps in 2021, mostly superseding the previous corps of the former Afghan National Army.
+The conventional land warfare corps of the Islamic Emirate Army were renamed in November 2021 by Mullah Yaqoob, Acting Minister of Defence.
 They are listed below.

 All the corps beyond Kabul can be definitively tied to previous Afghan National Army (ANA) formations.
 However the number '313' was not utilized by the ANA, in Kabul or beyond, and the only former Taliban unit with that number was the Badri 313 Battalion.
 Other reported units include the Victorious Force Unit and the Panipat unit.

 The Badri 313 Battalion, the Red Unit, and the "Yarmouk 60 Special Forces Battalion" may have some special forces capabilities.
+These are not to be confused with the Afghanistan GCPSU, which function under the Islamic Republic up until 2021 as a police tactical unit.